Optional Practical Training: 2014: Challenge in November

 In August 2015, a US federal court gave the green light to a lawsuit challenging the 17-month OPT STEM extension, filed by the Washington Alliance of Technology Workers and three IT workers who claimed that the OPT STEM extension had created unfair low-wage competition that had materially hurt them.

 On August 12, 2015, the United States District Court for the District of Columbia vacated the 2008 OPT Regulations but stayed the order until February 12, 2016, later extended to May 10, 2016, to allow DHS to provide a transition.
 The court therefore gave the federal government a deadline and an extension to formulate new rules.
 The D.C.
 District explicitly rejected the reasoning of the New Jersey District and Third Circuit in dismissing the earlier 2008 challenge.

 2016: New STEM OPT Extension Rule

-The proposed rules suggested in the November 20, 2014 memo by DHS Secretary Jeh Johnson were finalized by the USCIS on March 11, 2016, to be effective May 10, 2016, just in time to address the November 2014 court challenge to the original STEM extension.
+The proposed rules suggested in the November 20, 2014 memo by DHS Secretary Jeh Johnson were finalized by DHS on March 9, 2016, to be effective May 10, 2016, just in time to address the November 2014 court challenge to the original STEM extension.
 USCIS expanded the STEM extension to two years.
 The agency did add a requirement that the employer attest to the non-displacement of U.S. workers, to address concerns raised in the STEM extension lawsuit challenge.